LakshmiBhagyasri/mobius-visualization/README.md

 ### Code Overview:

-### 3MobiusStrip Class:
+### MobiusStrip Class:

+ ## Initialization:
-### Initialization: Accepts radius, width, and resolution as inputs.
+ Accepts radius, width, and resolution as inputs.

-### Mesh Generation: Calculates the 3D coordinates of the Möbius strip.
+### Mesh Generation:
+Calculates the 3D coordinates of the Möbius strip.

-### Surface Area: Uses numerical integration for accurate area approximation.
+### Surface Area:
+Uses numerical integration for accurate area approximation.

-### Edge Length: Calculates the total length of the Möbius strip’s boundary.
+### Edge Length:
+Calculates the total length of the Möbius strip’s boundary.

+### Visualization:
-### Visualization: Renders a 3D plot using Matplotlib.
+Renders a 3D plot using Matplotlib.

 ### Main Script: